Mat-Gug/energy-churn-prediction/README.md

-# 🔥 Predicting customer churn in the energy sector with SAS Viya Workbench
+# :fire: Predicting customer churn in the energy sector with SAS Viya Workbench

 Customer churn is a major challenge for energy providers, directly impacting revenue and long-term business stability.
 This project aims to develop a churn prediction model to help energy companies proactively identify at-risk customers and implement targeted retention strategies.
 The dataset we used can be found [here](https://www.kaggle.com/datasets/erolmasimov/powerco).
 It is a Kaggle dataset that provides insights into Small and Medium Enterprises (SMEs) served by the PowerCO energy supplier.

 The goal is to build and evaluate machine learning models using both **[scikit-learn](https://scikit-learn.org/stable/index.html)** and the **[SAS Python API](https://go.documentation.sas.com/doc/en/workbenchcdc/v_001/vwbpymlpg/titlepage.htm)** available in **[SAS Viya Workbench](https://go.documentation.sas.com/doc/en/workbenchcdc/v_001/workbenchwlcm/home.htm)**, which enables users to leverage SAS analytics within Python workflows.
 The best-performing model is selected using a hyperparameter tuning procedure, and a final cutoff optimization step is performed to maximize business impact from the retention campaign.

-# 📌 Project Overview
+# :pushpin: Project Overview

 In this project, we: